The Courts Carry On

 Some historians have speculated that the resident proprietors took the step of organizing the Council of Proprietors as a way of defending themselves against the aggressive maneuvers of Daniel Coxe.
 This may well be so.
 It had to be alarming to the Quakers who had set up a system for settling the colony with hardworking Quaker families owning their own land to contemplate a person who was not a Quaker owning a fifth of the rights to all the land in the colony and possibly using it in a way that would favor the wealthy few and discourage the small freeholders.
 I will attempt to deal with Coxe’s land holdings in the next post.

-On March (the first month) 1, 1688, at Gloucester, a change in commissioners was agreed to.
+On the first of March (the first month of the year), 1688, at Gloucester, a change in commissioners was agreed to.
 Mahlon Stacy and Francis Davenport were replaced by John Tatham and George Hutchinson (or Hutcheson), and William Cooper was replaced by Thomas Gardiner, Jr. At the same time, it was agreed that instead of eleven members, the number would be reduced to nine with a quorum of five members.
 This agreement was found on the back of the record for the meeting of September 6, 1688.

-At a meeting of proprietors in Burlington dated September (the seventh month) 6, 1688, it was agreed that the commissioners would meet “at least once a quarter, the day after each quarter sessions.”
+At a meeting of proprietors in Burlington on the 6th of the seventh month (September), 1688, it was agreed that the commissioners would meet “at least once a quarter, the day after each quarter sessions.”
 The following 31 resident proprietors (in alphabetical order) signed this statement: